pspaul/iliChrome/README.md

 - just visit the upload area of an exercise
 - the extension adds a button for every exercise unit
-- click one of these → the standard upload page shows
+- click one of these → the standard upload page appears
-- here, the extension adds custom upload buttons, which work even after the deadline
+- the extension added custom upload buttons, which work even after the deadline